-P3 Airport Projects: An Introduction for Airport Lawyers
+P3 Airport Projects - An Introduction for Airport Lawyers

-This short guide is intended as background reading for airport lawyers who are interested in learning the basics of airport public-private partnerships (P3s), about various P3 approaches, and about recent P3 airport activity in the United States.1 Nevertheless, this guide should serve as a foundation to inform internal discussions and to prepare for more detailed conversations with potential private sector partners.
+This short guide is intended as background reading for airport lawyers who are interested in learning the basics of airport public-private partnerships (P3s), about various P3 approaches, and about recent P3 airport activity in the United States.1

+This guide is not a substitute for airport-specific legal advice and is not intended to provide legal counsel on matters unique to any particular airport situation.
+Nevertheless, it should serve as a foundation to inform internal discussions and to prepare for more detailed conversations with potential private sector partners.
 Note that at the end of the guide is a list of resource materials that may be instructive when preparing for such discussions and conversations.

 A P3, in the broadest sense, is nothing more than a contractual relationship between a public entity (an airport sponsor or proprietor in this context) and a private sector entity or entities that allocates responsibility for delivery of services, investment of capital, and assumption of risk.
 The underlying principle of any P3 in the transportation realm is that by leveraging the respective skills and assets of the public and private entities, it should be possible to improve the efficiency by which transportation functions are provided.
-While any contractual relationship between a public and private entity could be called a P3, the use of the term P3 in this manner can result in confusion given the longstanding role of the private sector in operating airport concessions and in developing and operating airport-related projects.
-As a result, in the U.S. airport context, the term P3 is most often used to refer to an arrangement by which services or investments that traditionally have been provided by an airport sponsor are instead provided by a private sector entity.
+While any contractual relationship between a public and private entity could be called a P3, in the airport context, it has usually come to refer to the arrangement by which services or investments that traditionally have been provided by an airport sponsor are instead provided by a private sector entity.